metainf/truncationProject/README.txt

 Overview
 ====================

-VERSION 2.0 CAN BE FOUND AT: [link to be added soon]

 This program allows for the display of, rotation of, and repeatable truncation of five regular polyhedra (tetrahedron, cube, octahedron, dodecahedron, and